 There’s something for everyone.
 That’s especially true for budget shoppers who are trying to get the best deal or find a vendor whose taste and style match yours.

-The size and competition of the Fiverr gig economy means that sellers are always trying to compete for more buyers.
+The size and competition of the Fiverr gig economy mean that sellers are always trying to compete for more buyers.
 And as with any economy, demand drives supply.

 Fiverr gig sellers are generally very flexible, and are willing to offer customized addons or upsells for a price.
 That gives buyers the chance to get exactly the personalization they want, with a professional quality.

-Given the hand-off approach that Fiverr takes to its marketplace, you won’t have much recourse if you don’t get what you were promised or if you’re unsatisfied with the results.
+Given the hands-off approach that Fiverr takes to its marketplace, you won’t have much recourse if you don’t get what you were promised or if you’re unsatisfied with the results.